-The ECOLOR 2000 is an open-pocket rotary machine for the dyeing, washing and centrifuging of garments, hosiery and seamless, manufactured in Quaregna, Biella, Italy and exported as final product all over the world.
+The NRG is a rotary machine for the dyeing of garments, hosiery and seamless, manufactured in Quaregna, Biella, Italy and exported as final product all over the world.
 Flainox in fact has a wide customer network in Asia, Africa and America.